codefellows-seattle-javascript-401d23/36-full-stack-crud/README.md

 To run the test suite for the backend please enter the following in the CLI: 'npm run test'

 ## Credits
-Fellow students for troubleshooting and group think
+Fellow students for troubleshooting and group thinking.